 - New websites published after 23 September 2018: 23 September 2019

 - Existing websites: 23 September 2020

 - Mobile apps: 23 June 2021

 There are exemptions and different deadlines apply to some content types, such as intranets, archives and pre-recorded media published before 23 September 2020.

 For websites, statements should be published as an HTML page and added to a footer or other prominent part of the page.

-Contact the web team for further advice at email@example.com
+Contact the web team for anything web related at email@example.com